Thinking differently: A ‘first steps’ guide for transforming community mental health

 Our guide outlines the first five steps needed to transform community mental health care.
 These have been based on lessons from pilot sites and other pioneering work taking place across England.
 One example is in Somerset, where we are leading a voluntary sector alliance and working closely with Somerset STP to deliver a new model of care.

-Rethink Mental Illness are currently running a series of webinars to support you to undertake this transformation in your own STP area.
+Rethink Mental Illness are also running a series of webinars to support you to undertake this transformation in your area.
 Click here to find out more.

 The first five steps